Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity

-Here we suppose that the nonlinearity $f$ is given by \eqref{2D}.
-We will prove that the map $\Phi$ is a contraction from $B_T(R)$ into it self for $T, R>0$ suitably chosen.
-We start by showing the stability of $B_T(R)$ by $\Phi$.
+Here we suppose that the nonlinearity $f$ is given by \eqref{2D}. {Observe that, by combining Lemma \ref{Tech-2D} with the Moser-Trudinger inequality \eqref{WMT1}, it is clear that $|x|^b f(v+v^0)$ belongs to $L^1_T(L^2)$ for any $v\in \bX_T$.
+Consequently, the existence of the solution $\tilde{v}$ follows directly.} We will prove that the map $\Phi$ is a contraction from $B_T(R)$ into itself for $T, R>0$ suitably chosen.
+We start by showing {that $\Phi$ maps $B_T(R)$ to itself}.
 Let $v\in B_T(R)$.
 Applying the energy estimate \eqref{eq aen} one gets

 For $\alpha >0$, we obtain by applying Lemma \ref{Tech-2D} that

 Note that by the energy estimate \eqref{eq aen} and the fact that $v\in B_T(R)$, we get

 Therefore, considering \eqref{WMT2} (with $\alpha\leq \frac{2\pi}{\Lambda^2}$) and noting that $4(1-b)\geq 2$ and $\Lambda>1$, it follows that